xxiaomm/LeetCode/README.md

 # LeetCode
-Record of LeetCode to practice my algorithm for interviews.
+Record of LeetCode Solution to practice my algorithm for interviews.